FirebirdSQL/jaybird/devdoc/jdp/jdp-2023-04-disable-unsupported-protocols.md

 they are still available.
 The property will be named `enableProtocol` and accepts a comma-separated list of protocol versions to enable, or `*` to enable all available versions.
-The connection property will only enable protocols, so supported protocol versions (i.e. 13, 15, 16, 18, for Jaybird 6) cannot be disabled this way.
+The connection property will only enable protocols, so supported protocol versions (e.g. for Jaybird 6, versions 13, 15, 16, 18) cannot be disabled this way.

-When an unknown protocol version is listed in the property, this is silently ignored, except for logging on debug-level.
+When an unknown protocol version is listed in the property, this is silently ignored.

 Future JDPs may propose the removal of unsupported protocol versions.

 An alternative workaround for connecting with unsupported protocols is to use a native connection (e.g `jdbc:firebirdsql:native:...`).

+To simplify running tests against unsupported versions, the Jaybird tests will enable all available protocols (`enableProtocol=*`) by default.
+The system property `test.enableProtocol`, or from Gradle `-P'test.enableProtocol=<value>` can be used to configure alternative behaviour.